|The RPG Organization

 |Post subject:||Her Journey|

-CP Disclaimer This story is based on characters and materials owned and copyrighted by Landmark Entertainment.
+CP Disclaimer This story is based on characters and materials owned and copyrighted by The Goddard Group / Landmark Entertainment.
 No attempts to publish or profit have or will be made.
 No copyright infringement is intended.

 As the ‘official’ story was never written on how Jennifer ‘Pilot’ Chase left the Dread Youth I spun my own.
 Mine is simply one of the many possible interpretations.
 Please, enjoy the read and send me your comments.